Writ Large

 You can email me at: <shivani[dot] radhakrishnan [at] gmail [dot] com >

-I tweet, occasionally, from @shivnotshank.
+I tweeted, occasionally, from @shivnotshank.

 Writing in the feminine.
 And on a colored sky.
 How do you inscribe difference without bursting into a series of euphoric narcissistic accounts of yourself and your kind?
 Without indulging in a marketable romanticism or a naive whining about your condition?
 In other words, how do you forget without annihilating?
 Between the twin chasms of navel-gazing and navel-erasing, the ground is narrow and slippery.